intel-iot-devkit/how-to-code-samples/doorbell/javascript/README.md

 You must install the Intel® XDK on the Intel® IoT Gateway, by following the directions on the above link, under the section "Connecting to the Intel® XDK".

-The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
+The Arduino 101 needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino 101.

-You will also need to configure the `config.json` in the example to use the Arduino\*/Genuino\* 101.
+You will also need to configure the `config.json` in the example to use the Arduino 101.
 See the section "Configuring the example" below.

 ### IoT cloud setup

-You can optionally store the data generated by this sample program using cloud-based IoT platforms from Microsoft\* Azure\*, IBM\* Bluemix*, AT&T\* M2X\*, AWS\*, GE\* Predix\*, or SAP\*.
+You can optionally store the data generated by this sample program using cloud-based IoT platforms from Microsoft Azure\*, IBM Bluemix\*, AT&T M2X\*, AWS\*, Predix\*, or SAP\*.

 For information on how to connect to your own cloud server, go to: